Updated June 25, 2024

 National Debt Relief's Fees

 You don't need to pay separately for National Debt Relief's fees.
 They are computed beforehand and are part of your program.
-Moreover, this is something they charge to your account only when the debt is settled.
+Moreover, they charge their fees to your account only when you settle the debt.

 4. Negotiation with Creditors